Yvahra/honeypot-ctf/files/CTF Privacy Policy.md

 - service number (from -1 to 8)
 - shell command (the exact command the player typed) No other data will be stored.
+Please, do not enter any personal in shell commands.
 All information we collect is stored on a IMT Atlantique server accessible only to academic researchers.

 ## Data Retention